 Our eye doctor uses advanced diagnostic technologies to perform regular comprehensive eye exams for every patient – before and after a diagnosis of macular degeneration.
 These eye exams are critical for detecting eye disease and for monitoring the state of your macular degeneration after a diagnosis.

 If we detect any changes in your ocular condition during your routine office visit, we will notify your retinal specialist, who will then determine if you need a change in treatment.
 The information that we provide can help support your retinal specialist with the medical details needed to customize your treatment.
 If necessary, the retinal specialist can then administer precise medical care to treat your macular degeneration.

-If you suffer from vision loss due to macular degeneration, our Copperas Cove, TX, an optometrist will fit you with the most suitable low vision devices to maximize your remaining sight.
+If you suffer from vision loss due to macular degeneration, our Copperas Cove, Texas, an optometrist will fit you with the most suitable low vision devices to maximize your remaining sight.